shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

-11-student - Code to replace all attributes to student class 12-pascal_triangle - Code to implement a pascal triangle 100-append_after - Code to append a string to file after search string
+11-student - Code to replace all attributes to student class 12-pascal_triangle - Code to implement a pascal triangle 100-append_after - Code to append a string to file after search string 101-stats - Code to generate matrix from log messages